Find Affordable College Courses

 Full General Biology at University of West Georgia Report

-Valdosta State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree general biology programs.
-Located in the city of Valdosta, VSU is a public school with a large student population.
+Valdosta State University ranked #9 on this year’s Most Popular General Biology Bachelor’s Degree Schools in Georgia list.
+Located in the small city of Valdosta, VSU is a public school with a fairly large student population.

 Of the 91 students majoring in biology at VSU, 27% are male and 73% are female.